 With the drastic increase in Mobile technology of late, WordPress mobile design and responsive design techniques are a must.
-In this Advanced WordPress tutorial, I will cover ways to make a responsive child theme that can be added to your current theme in order to make it respond better when users are on a mobile device such as an iPhone, iPad or Android.
+In this Advanced WordPress tutorial, I will cover ways to make a responsive child WP theme that can be added to your current theme in order to make it respond better when users are on a mobile device such as an iPhone, iPad or Android.
 I will discuss how to determine what style sheets are displayed according to the user’s screen size rather than using device detection.

 Before you create a child theme on WordPress